10 Marvel Actors Who Got Together in Real Life

 Some of the most iconic couples in Hollywood have met while filming joint projects.
 In other words, what happens at Marvel is not the exception, but the rule.

-Insider has listed 10 Marvel actors who dated, flirted or married in real life; see below.
+Insider website listed 10 Marvel actors who dated, flirted or married in real life; see below.

 Ben Affleck and Jennifer Garner